Bubble vs Retool

 Pros

-• Active community and comprehensive documentation for learning
+• Strong community support and comprehensive documentation for learning

 Cons

-• Steep learning curve for complex applications and advanced features
+• Steep learning curve for advanced features and complex logic flows

 Retool